pmem/pmdk/doc/libpmemobj/pmemobj_ctl_get.3.md

 Newly created arenas by this CTL are inactive, which means that the arena will not be used in the automatic scheduling of memory requests.
-To activate arena please use heap.arena.[arena_id].is_auto CTL.
+To activate the new arena, use heap.arena.[arena_id].automatic CTL.

 heap.arena.[arena_id].is_auto | rw- | - | boolean | boolean | - | -